ionic-team/ionic-site/docs/api/service/$ionicPopup/index.md

 The popup system has support for more flexible versions of the built in `alert()`, `prompt()`, and `confirm()` functions that users are used to, in addition to allowing popups with completely custom content and look.

+An input can be given an `autofocus` attribute so it automatically receives focus when the popup first shows.
+However, depending on certain use-cases this can cause issues with the tap/click system, which is why Ionic prefers using the `autofocus` attribute as an opt-in feature and not the default.